Shiina-Mashiro-M/GEC/README.md

 The coarsened graphs will be stored in the “Reduced_Node_Data", the coarsend graph are saved in ".npy" format, each file contains a tuple (coarsened_dataset, mapping relationship).

-To run the training program, run the following command.
+To run the training program on GCN network, run the following command.

 ```
 python train.py